andrew-raphael-lukasik/CacheStrings/README.md

 # How does it work?
 You provide a hash function and a string formatting method - all in a constructor call during field initialization.
 This will generate all the variants.
-Once you want to use you just lookup ready-made strings with index operator `text = cache[key]`
+Once you want to get a string use index operator `text = cache[key]`

-It is basically this, but encapsulated in a class:
+Whole idea is basically this, but encapsulated in a class:
 ```C#
 Dictionary<HASH,string> table;
 Func<HASH,string> hashToString;